-You may not have even heard of the vagus nerve, but it acts as ‘mission control’, turning on the body’s calming parasympathetic nervous system, “which switches us from that stressed state of high alert to rest,” explains Denise Leicester, who runs global retreats.
+You may not have even heard of the vagus nerve, but it acts as the body’s ‘mission control’, turning on its calming parasympathetic nervous system, “which switches us from that stressed state of high alert to rest,” explains Denise Leicester, a wellness professional who runs global retreats.
 “There are some simple techniques that can trigger this to bring a relaxed state, where the body can digest food properly, rest and repair.”
 Rather than just breathing in and out, add a gentle pause between both, so your breath becomes four counts, not two – inhale, pause, exhale, pause.
 “Do this for five minutes at night to really help you relax,” says Leicester.
 Using heat packs can also help instil a sense of calm after a stressful day, “as the parasympathetic nervous system reacts best to hot and cold.
 Try using a hot-water bottle on the stomach for a few minutes, then swap to a cold pack and repeat – do this pre-bed, as it really helps you sleep,” says Leicester.

 Warm up your drinking water

 First it was a liter, then two, and now some health experts recommend drinking up to three liters of water a day (really, who has the time?).
-However, according to traditional Chinese medicine expert Katie Brindle, “It’s the biggest misconception that we need to drink so much cold water every day to be healthy.”
+However, according to traditional Chinese-medicine expert Katie Brindle, “It’s the biggest misconception that we need to drink so much cold water every day to be healthy.”
 According to Chinese medicine, it can over-work the kidneys – and be the cause of puffiness and water retention – so we should be drinking less water, but warmer in temperature.
 “Take ice out of the picture, or reduce it to as little as possible,” advises Brindle.
 Ideally, drinking about six cups of room-temperature or, even better, warm water a day keeps us hydrated without over-stressing the kidneys.
 She also recommends drinking watermelon or cucumber juice to cool you down on a hot day.

 Change how you think (or overthink)